-This section is our guess at which teams the Selection Committee would choose based on the body of work up to this point in the season.
-This list is not a ranking of the 4 best teams.
+This section is our guess at which teams the Selection Committee (SC) would choose based on the body of work up to this point in the season.
+Please note that this list is not a ranking of the 4 best teams.
 Rather, it lists the teams with the top playoff resumes.
 In other words, these are the most deserving teams for a playoff spot based on their schedule to date.

 Based on week 11, if the College Football Playoff was today, the Selection Committee might pick…..

 1- Alabama (SEC) versus 4- Michigan (Big Ten)

 2- Ohio State (Big Ten) versus 3- Clemson (ACC)

 On the outside…..

 The Selection Committee has the 8 teams with the best chance of making the playoff in the top 8 places.
 Although I would put Wisconsin ahead of Washington, the SC has set the stage for the most deserving teams to play their way into the final four.